e-dant/water/tools/README.md

 ## Summary

-Root directory for *tools*; useful toolkits for common programs.
+Root *tool* directory.
+Useful tools for common programs, such as compilers and organizers.